Copyright Robert Goddard. All rights reserved.

 Aside from writing, my principal activities are pocket billiards, reading history books and novels, watching the History Channel, the National Geographic Channel, the Science Channel, college football, and watching buskers and street performers on YouTube.

-I like to do poetry readings and in April 2019, I read six of my poems and the following poems by famous poets, to the an audience.
+I like to do poetry readings and in April 2019, I read six of my poems and the following poems by famous poets, to the an audience of about fifty or so.
+Wine was served afterward.

 I was active in college theater and had the following roles: